Mitchell's

+Mitchell's manufactures and packages grocery items including fruit drinks, canned fruits and vegetables, sauces, pickles, jams and squashes.

 History

 Mitchell's was founded by Francis J. Mitchell in 1933 in British India on a 720-acre plot of land near Renala Khurd, Okara District, which he leased from the Punjab, British India government.
 This would later become the Mitchell's Fruit Farms.
 Originally the company was registered at Lahore in April 1933 under the name Indian Mildura Fruit Farms Limited.